hwardak/DynamicDataValidation/README.md

 Dynamic data validation using a HashMap in Java.

-This is a part of a personal project I had worked on with in Android Studio.
+This is a part of a personal project I had worked on within Android Studio.
 The program presents the user with a form to fill out.
 Within the form is an Employee ID field, the user is to select their own ID.
 As each character is entered into the field, the program will immediately